 NYMEX

-The current oil market in the US today is considered the most mature market of all energy commodity markets.
-Transactions in this market are comprised of physical and financial fixed price swaps, indexed swaps, and physical and financial options.
-There are many participants in the market, with the most active being Koch, BP-Amoco, Coastal, Marathon, Vitol, Glencore, Plains-SPC, Unocal, EOTT, Morgan Stanley, and Phibro on the physical side.
-The crude oil market is also highly utilized by arbitrageurs and investment funds.
+The oil market in the US today is considered the most mature market of all energy commodity markets.
+Transactions in this market are comprised of physical and financial fixed price swaps, indexed swaps, and physical and financial options with numerous participants in the market.
+In addition the crude oil market is heavily used by arbitrageurs and investment funds.
 Financiers are able to use the crude oil market to take positions that are indexed to oil without having to shoulder the risk that goes along with maintaining a commodity trading desk.
-The most active players are Societe General, Paribas, Morgan Stanley, Bank of America, CIBC, and Elf on the financial side.

 The NYMEX trades from 9:00 a.m. to 2:10 p.m.
-CPT, Monday through Friday.
+CPT, Monday to Friday.
 Each crude oil contract is for 1,000 barrels (42,000 gallons), and each heating oil, gasoline and propane contract is for 42,000 gallons (1,000 barrels).
-There is an ‘after-hours’ trading system called ACCESS that is used to trade crude oil after the NYMEX has closed.
+An ‘after-hours’ trading system called ACCESS is used to trade crude oil after the NYMEX has closed.
 The hours for this system are 3:00 p.m. to 7:00 a.m.
-CPT, Monday through Thursday, and Sunday from 7:00 a.m. to Monday 7:00 a.m.
+CPT, Monday to Thursday, and Sunday from 7:00 a.m. to Monday 7:00 a.m.
 CPT.

 The NYMEX trading system is a pit or ring system, where “open outcry” is used to place orders.
 Liquidity is created by a concentration on a specific standardized product, which allows for a very narrow bid/ask spread.

-The most active NYMEX brokers for physical oil are O’Connor, Paribas, United, SCS, Smith Barney, Cargill, Nefco, Mann, Carr, Celtic, and Tac.
-On the financial side United, Star, Spectron, Bruggeman, and SCS are the most active.
-On the physical side TCT, United, Syntex, Arc, Chalkboard, Pum, and Texas Energy are the most active.

 IPE

 The International Petroleum Exchange is based in London, England.
 The London Clearing House (LCH) guarantees all trades executed on the IPE.
 For performing this service, LCH charges each member of the IPE a deposit to form a reserve fund to protect against extreme price movements.
 There is an auditing system called the IPE Compliance Department that maintains the integrity of the IPE by surveying each stage of the transaction process by audio and video.